Last Updated: August 9, 2021

 This was an increase of 43% from the previous year.
 99,301 people attended these meetups, a whooping uptick of 65% from 2016.
 Part of the reason for this increase is credited to the Events widget introduced in WordPress 4.8.

-If you want to see for yourself everything that is possible with WordPress, you can do so easily at the software’s own website.
+If you want to see everything that is possible with WordPress, you can do so easily on the software’s own website.
 It showcases the sites that make the best use of the platform, with the list including names such as the City University of New York, the Houston Zoo, and the Obama Foundation.

 While WordPress has minimized the necessity to hire developers to put up and maintain your site, there are still many ways in which a specialist can help you derive much more from the platform.
-Based on statistics from Payscale.com, WordPress developers in the US earn a little over $50,000 per year—a 4k increase in the past three years.
+Based on statistics from Payscale.com, WordPress developers in the US earn over $54,000 per year—a 4k increase in the past three years.
 And, according to the stats, senior developers can earn well over $100,000 with WordPress alone.

 Add transparency to versatility, functionality, and security.
 DMCA notices are issued by individuals and companies if they believe any posts on WordPress.com are infringing on their intellectual property rights.

-35. WordPress has also denied 65% of government information requests till June 2018.
+36. WordPress has also denied 65% of government information requests until June 2018.